+Are you struggling with bladder control after having your baby?
 The bladder can have a bit of a rough time during labour.
 It can be ignored and not emptied and subsequently overdistended or stretched.
 It can be pushed and squashed by the descending baby, it can be filled due to IV fluids, affected by hormones and medication and it can be irritated by a catheter or surgery.
-As a result of all this, some women present with bladder symptoms immediately postnatally and this can cause a lot of distress at a time when emotions are already high and exhaustion is present.
+As a result of all this, some women present with a complete loss of bladder control after childbirth and this can cause a lot of distress at a time when emotions are already high and exhaustion is present.

 There are three main types of urinary incontinence that may occur immediately postnatally.

 Stress urinary incontinence (where urine leaks due to the inability to compress and shut the urethra during an increase in abdominal pressure – such as with a cough), urgency urinary incontinence (where urine leaks in response to an overwhelming urge to reach the toilet) and overflow incontinence.

 1. Stress urinary incontinence is very common in the postnatal population – it is thought around one third of postnatal women experience stress urinary incontinence.
 Often (but not always) it is due to a weakening of the pelvic floor and an inability of the pelvic floor muscles to generate the required, or timely, force closure of the urethra.
 Urine subsequently leaks during a raise in intra-abdominal pressure, such as with a cough, sneeze or jump.

 2. Urgency urinary incontinence is also very common postnatally.
 This is where the urge to urinate overrides the ability to maintain control and urine escapes.
 The bladder lining has become more sensitive and overreacts to the filling bladder.